openebs/openebs/ROADMAP.md

   - Support for Mayastor installation on AWS/EKS clusters.
   - Support for Mayastor installation on SuSE Rancher clusters.
   - Support for Mayastor installation on RHEL-based Kubernetes clusters.
-  - High availability support for Mayastor nexus (target), ability to spin up on-demand multipath for a Mayastor volume.
+  - High availability support for Mayastor nexus (target), ability to spin up on-demand replacement target for a Mayastor volume.
   - Ability to cordon, drain and delete Mayastor nodes.
   - Basic upgrade framework for updating Mayastor releases.
   - Support for thin-provisioned Mayastor volumes.
   - Faster rebuild of volume replicas using log-based technique.
-  - API refactoring exposed via gRPC.
-  - Allow a new replica to be created within the same Mayastor Pool as the failed replica it replaces
-  - Telemetry
+  - Call home analytics.
 - Backlogs (near-term)
   - Support for hot upgrade, business continuity with no downtime.
   - Support for volume groups, i.e. Mayastor replica placement should be topology aware for statefulsets zonal (or HA) distribution.